Jbrough0/good-readme-generator/README.md

 # good-readme-generator
 email:spikebroughton@aol.com
 Title:README Generator
-    Description:My project is a Readme Generator that tells the user what questions and functions I used to create the projct and also features a video demonstration of how I succesfully uploaded my project
+    Description:My project is a Readme Generator that tells the user what questions and functions I used to create the projct and also features a video demonstration of how I succesfully uploaded my project.
+I made sure to install inquirer and then typed out all of my questions including the type, message and name in my index.js file.
+I also used the terminal using node index.js to type in the answers to all of my question which created the README Generator.

     Table of Contents:
     Instalation:You need to be sure node is installed for node index.js as well as the node inquirer package.